MrSingh/notes/content/notes/financial_crime.md

 9. **Forgery and Counterfeiting**: Creating fake documents or money.
 10. **Terrorist Financing**: Providing financial support to terrorist organizations.

 Each is significant in it's own way and putting controls in place will vary depending on the crime you are targeting.
-Following the regularoy guidline is a great place to start and having teams to implemnet, monitor and continously improve is key to building robust controls to manage the risks.
+Following the regularoy guidline is a great place to start and having teams to implement, monitor and continuously improve is key to building robust controls to manage the risks.

 ## Key Regulations